 All visits provide at least 1 full meal and 1 healthy snack.
 I enjoyed a chilled crunchy almond, raisin, and coconut base topped with mango cream and a warm drink of ‘golden milk’.
 The golden milk was a mix of coconut milk, turmeric, and a hint of ginger.
 Me not being a lover of overly-sugared tastes, the pastry was a surprised delight of muted sweetness!
 My taste buds got a slight shock switching between the chilled and warm indulgences but overall the combination was enjoyable (and health-conscious)!
 My companion’s sweet tooth was accommodated when offered a serving of honey to further satisfy the taste buds’ craving for sugar.

-Healing Yoga Sessions
+Healing Yoga Sessions in Jamaica

 The visit concluded with a sunset yoga session overlooking the sea cliffs.
 Based on guests, yoga levels practised can range from beginner to advanced, with comfort for everyone being the priority.
 Before this, my only yoga classes were YouTube videos, which do actually raise positive energy, so I was excited to be a part of an in-person session!